STawalbeh/Towards-the-Characterization-of-Representations-Learned-via-Capsule-based-Network-Architectures/README.md

 # **Citation**
-Use this bibtex if you enjoyed this repository and you want to cite it:
+Use this bibtex if you enjoyed this repository and you may cite it as follows:

 @article{TAWALBEH2025129027,
 title = {Towards the characterization of representations learned via capsule-based network architectures},